altanizio/theme_sns_sci/README.md

 # theme_sns_sci

-Repository containing a **custom theme for Seaborn** focused on scientific and professional visualizations, with style configuration, color palette, and options to automatically save plots—including copying the image to the clipboard on Windows.
+Repository containing a **custom theme for Seaborn** focused on scientific and professional visualizations, with style configuration, color palette, and options to automatically save plots, including copying the image to the clipboard on Windows.

 ---